Kanac/NWHacks-2018-Bits-And-Atoms/README.md

     - controls the LED and buzzer within the VR space through LeapMotion interaction
     - AWS API Gateway and Lambda are used as a proxy for IoT publishes for controlling LED and buzzer

 Using the user-facing application, we can use our hands to touch a button in the virtual space to turn on an LED and a buzzer in a remote network.
 We also receive a textual alert message within the virtual space when a motion is detected on the IoT device.
 We can also see a (rather slow) video stream coming from the IoT device.
+The work is fit for remote areas and spaceship projects where actual accessing to devices is hard and emulation by VR could be possible.

 <img src="https://raw.githubusercontent.com/Kanac/NWHacks-2018-Bits-And-Atoms/master/screenshot.png" alt="Screenshot" width="427" height="240" border="10"/>